rasbt/mlxtend/docs/sources/CONTRIBUTING.md

 ### Quick contributor checklist

-[ ]  Open a new "issue" on GitHub to discuss the new feature / bugfix
+- [ ]  Open a new "issue" on GitHub to discuss the new feature / bugfix
-[ ]  Create and checkout a new topic branch
+- [ ]  Create and checkout a new topic branch
-[ ]  Implement new feature or apply bugfix
+- [ ]  Implement new feature or apply bugfix
-[ ]  Add appropriate unit test functions
+- [ ]  Add appropriate unit test functions
-[ ]  Run `nosetests -sv` and make sure that all unit tests pass
+- [ ]  Run `nosetests -sv` and make sure that all unit tests pass
-[ ]  Add a note about the change to the `./docs/sources/CHANGELOG.md` file
+- [ ]  Add a note about the change to the `./docs/sources/CHANGELOG.md` file
-[ ]  Modify documentation in `./docs/sources/` if appropriate
+- [ ]  Modify documentation in `./docs/examples/` and `./docs/sources/`
-[ ]  Push the topic branch to the server and create a pull request
+- [ ]  Push the topic branch to the server and create a pull request

 <br>